satuelisa/StatisticalLearning/README.md

 be directed in the case that the chosen measure were asymmetric. _

-Bayeasian networks_ are one way to work in this fashion.
+Bayesian networks_ are one way to work in this fashion.
 Another approach are _Markov graphs_ where the **absence** of an edge represents conditional independence (given the values of the other variables).
 Interesting subsets of variables (vertices) are those that